sachindongare11/sachindongare11/README.md

-- 👋 Hi, I’m @sachindongare
+- 👋 Hi, I’m @sachindongare Msc Data Science Graduate from London,UK
-- 👀 I’m interested in Finding meaningful insights out of data.
+- 👀 I’m interested in Finding meaningful insights out of data, Applying Statistical analysis and ML theories to real time data is something’s  I am keen into!
-- 🌱 I’m currently learning Data sciece while working and cleaning data as an ETL developer
+- 🌱 Currently After the hype of LLM/Large multi modal/ RAG/VectorDB to finetune existing models
-- 💞️ I’m looking to collaborate on sustainability and climate change solution
+- 💞️ I’m looking to collaborate on sustainability, climate change, real time projects based on weather, earthquakes  situation  and Healthcare projects
 -  📫 please reach out to reach me @ sachindongare1311@gmail.com

 <!---
 sachindongare11/sachindongare11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.